hkniberg/egbert/README.md

 By default it will load `config/config.json5` (which you need to create, see above).
 You can specify a different config file to use, for example:
 - `npm start config/config.example.simple.json5`

-adding something pointless here to test mob.sh even more pointless stuff

-This is really pointless but fun.